NENUBioCompute/SSGraphDTI/README.md

 <p><img src="model.jpg" width="600" /></p>
 </div>

-**SSGraphDTI**:Operating at the intersection of sequential structural data and network-level interaction insights of drug-target pairs, SSGraphDTI orchestrates a harmonious fusion to drive DTI predictions.
+**SSGraphDTI**: Operating at the intersection of sequential structural data and network-level interaction insights of drug-target pairs, SSGraphDTI orchestrates a harmonious fusion to drive DTI predictions.
 On the one hand, the model harnesses a CNN-based architecture to distill sequence features, encapsulating the intrinsic structural characteristics.
 On the other hand, the incorporation of a GNN-based model adeptly captures the dynamic network attributes of interaction networks linked to the input drug-target pairs.
 This strategic amalgamation of sequential particulars and network dynamics imparts heightened effectiveness to the feature set, thereby elevating the model's predictive performance.

 ## Setup and dependencies
 Dependencies:
-- python 3.9.16
+- `python 3.9.16`
-- pytorch >=1.12
+- `pytorch >=1.12`
-- pyg	2.2.0
+- `pyg	2.2.0`
-- rdkit	2022.9.5
+- `rdkit 2022.9.5`
-- numpy
+- `numpy`
-- sklearn
+- `sklearn`
-- tqdm
+- `tqdm`
-- tensorboardX
+- `tensorboardX`
-- prefetch_generator
+- `prefetch_generator`
-- matplotlib
+- `matplotlib`

 ## Resources:
 + README.md: this file.